NotCleo/GDS-to-RTL/README.md

 ## Summary of all Easter Eggs found

-- Nine of them, in the order I found them.
+- Eleven of them, in the order I found them.
 - Each has its own file with what it is, where it was, how I found it and when.

 | # | Easter Egg | Where it was | Write-up |